loctools/plurr/README.md

 conditionals and placeholders** designed to be easy to support for developers and understandable for translators yet robust to support different language requirements.
 Plurr formatters are implemented in:
-**Go, Java, JavaScript, Perl, PHP, and Python**.
+**Go, Java, JavaScript, Objective-C, Perl, PHP, and Python**.
 Feel free to contribute to this project and provide support for your favorite languages.

 [Try live demo &rarr;](http://iafan.github.io/plurr-demo/)
 ===============